 I LOVE making my own play dough!
 It’s so simple, inexpensive, and I find the process so calming.

-I’ve been using this recipe for a few years now, so I guess it’s time to share it here:) This play dough is made with natural ingredients and is taste safe!
+I’ve been using this recipe for a few years now, so I guess it’s time to share it here:) This natural play dough is made with non toxic ingredients and is taste safe!

 We love to add bits of nature to make it the ultimate eco-friendly play dough activity.
 It feels great to ditch environmentally hazardous glitter and plastic confetti for this beautiful alternative!
-Are you ready to make some?
+Are you ready to make some natural play dough?

 Here’s what you’ll need..